-Indian Journal of Obstetrics and Gynecology Research (IJOGR) an open access, peer-reviewed quarterly journal publishing since 2014 and being published under auspices of the Innovative Education and Scientific Research Foundation (IESRF).
-The aim of faster and better dissemination of knowledge, we will be publishing article ‘Ahead of Print’ immediately on acceptance.
-In addition, the journal would allow free access (Open Access) to its contents, which is likely to attract more readers and citations more...
+Indian Journal of Obstetrics and Gynecology Research (IJOGR) open access, peer-reviewed quarterly journal publishing since 2014 and is published under auspices of the Innovative Education and Scientific Research Foundation (IESRF), aim to uplift researchers, scholars, academicians, and professionals in all academic and scientific disciplines.
+IESRF is dedicated to the transfer of technology and research by publishing scientific more...

 Author Details :